HEnquist/rubato/README.md

 ## Cargo features

+### `fft_resampler`: Enable the FFT based synchronous resamplers

+This feature is enabled by default.
+Disable it if the FFT resamplers are not needed, to save compile time and reduce the resulting binary size.

 ### `log`: Enable logging

 This feature enables logging via the `log` crate.
 This is intended for debugging purposes.